 Toddlers and Preschool

 For both the Toddler Program and Preschool Program a child must attend a minimum of two mornings from 9:00am-12:00pm.
 The core educational program takes place from 9:00am-12:00pm and then children that choose can join the Lunch Bunch and stay from 9:00am-1:00pm.
 Since the center is open from 7:30 - 5:30 Monday - Friday, a child's schedule can vary, depending on the needs of the family.
 Tuition rates are based on the number of days and hours that the child attends.
-Parents of Toddler aged children need to be aware that if their child stays for extended care, he/she will be napping and playing with the older preschoolers in the afternoon or in the morning before 9 AM.

 Age Requirements are as follows: